'Good riddance': Winston Peters lets loose on MediaWorks

 Asked if it was a level playing field, Prime Minister Jacinda Ardern said yesterday: "This Government is not putting funding into the day-to-day operations of TVNZ and I think that's important to keep in mind."

-he said there was a place for a public broadcaster in New Zealand, and the Government was strengthening public broadcasting.
+He said there was a place for a public broadcaster in New Zealand, and the Government was strengthening public broadcasting.

 "We need to have a strong fourth estate.